The Directed Spanning Forest in the Hyperbolic space: Introduction

 It is in order to highlight new behaviors that we investigate the study of the hyperbolic counterpart of the Euclidean Directed Spanning Forest (DSF) defined in $\mathbb{R}^d$ by \cite{baccelli}.
 To our knowledge, this is the first study of a spanning forest in the hyperbolic space.

 \bigbreak

 Geometric random trees are well studied in the literature since it interacts with many other fields, such as communication networks, particles systems or population dynamics.
 We can cite the work of Norris and Turner \cite{norristurner} establishing some scaling limits for a model of planar aggregation.
+In addition, hyperbolic random graphs are well-fitted to modelize social networks (\textit{e.g.} \cite{socialnetworks} or \cite{vanderhoorn}).

 The Euclidean DSF is a random forest whose introduction has been motivated by applications for communication networks.
 The set of vertices is given by a homogeneous Poisson Point Process (PPP) $N$ of intensity $\lambda$ in $\mathbb{R}^d$.
-For any unit vector $u \in \mathbb{R}^d$, the (Euclidean) DSF with direction $u$ is the graph obtained by connecting each point $x \in N$ to its closest point among all points $x' \in N$ that are further in the direction $u$ (i.e. such that $\langle x'-x,u \rangle>0$).
+For any unit vector $u \in \mathbb{R}^d$, the (Euclidean) DSF with direction $u$ is the graph obtained by connecting each point $z \in N$ to the closest point to $z$ among all points $z' \in N$ that are further in the direction $u$ (i.e. such that $\langle z'-z,u \rangle>0$). \tvc{The latter point is called the parent or ancestor of $z$, and denoted by $A(z)$.
+Because the parent of a point always exists, it is possible to construct from any $z\in N$ a sequence of Poisson points $(z_n)_{n\in \N}$ such that $z_1=z$ and $z_{n+1}=A(z_n)$ for all $n\in \N$.
+This sequence constitutes a branch of the DSF, which is by construction infinite in the direction $u$.
+The branch is said to be bi-infinite if every point is the parent of another point of $N$.
+In this case, the bi-infinite branch can be represented by a sequence $(z_n)_{n\in \mathbb{Z}}$ where for each $n\in \mathbb{Z}$, $z_{n+1}$ is the parent of $z_n$.}